Academics

 Any one of the following circumstances will result in a student being placed on probation:

-• serious problems are observed in moving toward readiness for ministry
+- there are serious problems observed in moving toward readiness for ministry

 See further details regarding conditions that may trigger probationary status, as well as the conditions typically imposed upon students on probation, in the Seminary’s Student Handbook.